Hounds

 It’s thought that this breed descends from the first dogs and that they made their way across the world in the company of nomadic owners.
 Depictions of dogs resembling the breed can be traced back to Egyptian tombs dated roughly 4000 years ago.
 There are even older carvings from the Sumerian empire that resemble this breed.

-These dogs were said to work alongside Pharaohs to hunt gazelles, hares, and other game.
+These dogs were said to work alongside Pharaohs to hunt gazelles, hare, and other game.
 They were often mummified after death as a sign of deep respect.
-Salukis were also considered to be a gift from Allah by nomadic Muslims, who typically didn't like dogs and thought of them as dirty animals.
+Salukis were also considered to be a gift from Allah by nomadic Muslims, who typically didn’t like dogs and thought of them as dirty animals.
 They allowed Saluki dogs to sleep alongside them in their tents, which reflects the respect they had for them.

 Salukis were found across the Middle East for centuries, but it wasn’t until 1840 that they arrive in the UK.
 In the United States, it took a while for interest in the dog to grow.
 They were recognised by the American Kennel Club in 1927.